The Secret Life of Pets movies in order Secret Life of Pets Marathon

 Average User Score:

-Ever wondered what your pets do when you close the door behind you?
-That very question sparked one of the most delightful animated franchises of the past decade: The Secret Life of Pets.
-Brought to life by Illumination Entertainment, the same creative minds behind Despicable Me and Minions, this series is a treat for anyone who loves talking animal comedies, zany adventures in New York City, and all things pet-related.
-It's perfect for a short, cheerful binge with a surprisingly generous dose of heart.
-In this guide, we'll walk you through the correct viewing order, share insider tidbits about Max, Duke, Snowball, and the rest of the gang, and explain why this movie marathon deserves a spot on your watchlist.
-Got your popcorn ready?
+Have you ever thought about what your pets are up to when you close the door?
+That question led to one of the most delightful animated franchises of the past decade: The Secret Life of Pets.
+Illumination Entertainment, the creative minds behind Despicable Me and Minions, brought this series to life, making it a must-see for anyone who loves talking animal comedies, zany adventures in New York City, and all things pet-related.
+It's great for a quick, fun binge with a heartwarming twist.
+In this guide, we'll walk you through the correct viewing order, share some insider tidbits about Max, Duke, Snowball, and the rest of the gang, and explain why this movie marathon deserves a spot on your watchlist.
+Hey, got your popcorn ready?
 Check.
-Pet snuggled next to you on the couch?
-Double check.
+Is your pet snuggled next to you on the couch?
+Double-check.

 Why You Should Plan This Marathon